 First Nations – education – british columbia – bibliography

 As a result of seeking ways to repatriate our subject headings, the United States Library of Congress MARC Standards Office authorized the development of a new Indigenous Thesaurus, the First Nations House of Learning Thesaurus.
 The design work and project planning for the First Nations House of Learning Thesaurus has been delayed and is now scheduled for Winter 2010.

 X̱wi7x̱wa is developing an authority list of First Nations Names.
 The Library strives to respect the First Nations-preferred names and spellings of nations.

-X̱wi7x̱wa uses a British Columbia variant of the Brian Deer classification system, developed by Kahnawake librarian, Brian Deer for the National Indian Brotherhood in the 1970s.
+X̱wi7x̱wa uses a British Columbia variant of the Xwi7xwa classification system, developed by Kahnawake librarian, Brian Deer for the National Indian Brotherhood in the 1970s.
 The National Indian Brotherhood is now the Assembly of First Nations.